-Trim of any extra skin and any loose joint pieces.
+Trim off any extra skin and any loose joint pieces.

 Spice to taste.
 Here I’m using a light sprinkling of my 7:2:1 seasoning.
-If you don’t have that, mix 1 tablespoon kosher salt, 1 teaspoon pepper and optionally 1/2 teaspoon garlic powder (granulated preferred) and 1/4 teaspoon Cayenne (skip for little ones).
+If you don’t have that, mix one tablespoon kosher salt, one teaspoon pepper and optionally 1/2 teaspoon garlic powder (granulated preferred) and 1/4 teaspoon Cayenne (skip for little ones).
 This makes more than you need.
 Keep for next time.

 Placed on a prepared cooking pan with the thicker part of the drumstick to the outside.
-I usually line with aluminum foil to help cleanup.
+I usually line with aluminum foil to help clean up.
 A rack elevates the chicken to help all sides cook evenly.
-You can do it without the rack but better with.
+You can do it without the rack but better with it.
 Of course, a heavy spray of PAM on the rack or foil.